Private equity: 2010 onwards: Staying private for longer

 From 2010 to 2014 KKR, Carlyle, Apollo and Ares went public.
 Starting from 2018 these companies converted from partnerships into corporations with more shareholder rights and the inclusion in stock indices and mutual fund portfolios.
 But with the increased availability and scope of funding provided by private markets, many companies are staying private simply because they can.
 McKinsey & Company reports in its Global Private Markets Review 2018 that global private market fundraising increased by $28.2 billion from 2017, for a total of $748 billion in 2018.
 Thus, given the abundance of private capital available, companies no longer require public markets for sufficient funding.
 Benefits may include avoiding the cost of an IPO, maintaining more control of the company, and having the 'legroom' to think long-term rather than focus on short-term or quarterly figures.

-A new feature in the 2020s: regulated platforms which fractionalize the assets, making possible individual investments of $10,000 or less.
+A new feature in the 2020s was regulated platforms which fractionalized the assets, making possible individual investments of $10,000 or less.

-2024

 Private equity deal-making in the United Kingdom surged in 2024, with total investment reaching £63 billion, just 7% below the record high of £68 billion in 2021.
 According to Dealogic, there were 305 private equity deals in 2024, marking a significant increase from 229 deals in 2023.
 The uptick in activity was driven by improving financial conditions and a rebound in investor confidence after a period of high interest rates in 2022 and 2023, which had slowed deal flow.